-- In terms of its dry weight, the DuroMax XP5500HX stands at only 128 lbs, meaning that is one of the lighter devices of the 4000-5000 rated wattage category If you are concerned by weight, one of the champions in the above mentioned power range is the Pulsar PG5250, with a dry weight of just 99.5 pounds.
+- As for its weight, the DuroMax XP5500HX weighs only 128 pounds, making it one of the lighter generators in the 4000-5000 rated wattage category.
+In terms of weight, one of the champions in their power range is the Powerhorse LC4500i, standing at just 99 lbs.

 As you can see from this interactive chart, when compared to other 4000-5000W generators, the DuroMax XP5500HX is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.

 - No remote start